This country-specific Q&A provides an overview to intellectual property law in Malaysia.

 (b) Brands: trade marks, passing off, geographical indication

-(c) Other creations, technology and proprietary interests: copyright (which includes literary works; musical works; artistic works such as graphic work, photograph, sculpture or collage, works of architecture and works of artistic craftsmanship; films; sound recordings; broadcasts; published editions of works; derivative works) and industrial design
+(c) Other creations, technology and proprietary interests: copyright (which includes literary works; musical works; artistic works such as graphic work, photograph, sculpture or collage, works of architecture and works of artistic craftsmanship; films; sound recordings; broadcasts; published editions of works; derivative works), plant varieties and industrial design.

 What is the duration of each of these intellectual property rights?
 What procedures exist to extend the life of registered rights in appropriate circumstances?